glitterkitty/mqtt-mysql/README.md

 ## Todo:
- - I think, the database scheme ain't that sophisticated and needs some reworking
+ - I think, the database structure ain't that sophisticated and needs some reworking
  - more to come...

 ##